Adrian-Obungu/MkopoSwift-GRC/README.md

 Beyond regulatory fines, digital lenders face **90-day vendor security assessments** from Tier 1 banks and institutional partners before any API or data-sharing agreement is approved.
 Without cryptographically verifiable evidence of a functioning Privacy Information Management System (PIMS), these assessments routinely stall or fail.

-MkopoSwift-GRC addresses all three obligations in a single, offline-first appliance — built and tested entirely on a 16 GB Lenovo X280, with no cloud dependency.
+MkopoSwift-GRC addresses all three obligations in a single, offline-first appliance — built and tested entirely on a 16 GB 512 GiG PC, with no cloud dependency.

 [^1]: ODPC Enforcement Register — administrative penalties for unlawful data harvesting by digital lenders (2023–2024).
 [^2]: ODPC Enforcement Register — penalties for defective consent mechanisms in the mobile credit sector (2023–2024).